The History Corner by Mike Retzlaff

 So there you have it; just about everything you ever wanted to know about brewing this style of beer.
 You probably won’t build your own coolship for the roof of your home or construct a shallow fermenter out in the garage, but there’s enough info in this overview to produce a credible example of this American classic.

 8¼ pounds of American Vienna plus a ½ pound of flaked barley, ¼ pound of Biscuit malt, and a bit of color malt might do the trick.
 Wyeast #2112 (WLP810) is the standard choice but Saflager W-34/70 (Wyeast #2124 or WLP830) is an excellent option and makes little to no sulfur when fermented at 60o or above.
-Northern Brewer is the standard hop of the Anchor version but didn’t exist until 1936.
+Northern Brewer is the standard hop of the Anchor version but was developed in 1934 and released to brewers in 1944, so can’t be considered “traditional.”
 However, there are a number of West Coast hops which should do quite well.
 Among the possible contenders are Glacier, Nugget, Palisade, and Willamette.
 This won’t produce an Anchor Steam clone but it should measure up to the traditional parameters of this historic beer.